Heavy Hitters 1: A Stunning Night at Nuyorican Poets Cafe

 So how was it yo?

-Last night I attended the first installment of Heavy Hitters, presented by Charlie Scott in association with LatinosNYC and the Nuyorican poets cafe.
-To say that this was a good show would be a gross understatement and a misrepresentation of the event.
-Let’s do this event proper justice shall we?
-This show was WITHOUT A DOUBT one of the best feature shows I have had the honor of attending.
+Last night I attended the first installment of Heavy Hitters, presented by Charlie Scott in association with LatinosNYC and the Nuyorican Poets Cafe.
+To say that this was a good show would be an understatement and would not do the event justice.
+Let’s give this event the proper recognition it deserves.
+This show was without a doubt one of the best feature shows I have ever had the honor of attending.
 Period.
 Point blank.
 End of story.
 Llegamos!

-Charlie Scott put together an event that featured the creme de la creme of NYC talent.
-The roster of featured performers, the open mic performers (one of which was yours truly), the host, the crowd, the love, everything was absolutely on point.
-It seems to me that everything Charlie Scott touches is just bound to succeed.
-Many people have tried to put together these types of shows, but few can claim such high levels of complete and total success, especially on the first attempt.
+Charlie Scott put together an event that featured some of the finest talent in NYC.
+The roster of featured performers, the open mic performers (including myself), the host, the crowd, the energy—everything was absolutely on point.
+It seems like everything Charlie Scott touches turns out to be a success.
+Many have tried to put together shows like this, but few can claim such a high level of success, especially on the first attempt.

 The short open mic.

-The open mic roster was as talented as any I have ever seen.
-The highlight for me had to be when David Rey Martinez performed a bit where he comically mocked a more serious piece done by Raul K. Rios.
-He poked fun at himself using the same dark soundtrack that Raul used and saying “I’m a sandwich addict”.
+The open mic roster was as talented as any I’ve seen.
+One highlight for me was when David Rey Martinez performed a piece that humorously mimicked a more serious poem by Raul K. Rios.
+He poked fun at himself using the same dark soundtrack Raul used, saying “I’m a sandwich addict.”
 I was seriously cracking up.
-This was situation comedy at its best.
-I haven’t laughed so hard in a long time.
-My man Peach did his thing and held it down with “Stop and Frisk”.
-The Kriza (spelling?) as our amazing host Nathan P calls Eric Crow Draven, killed it!
-“B*tch, where’s my money”!
-Several other performers including myself graced the stage and we all brought our “A games”.
-Some I know, some I’ve not had the pleasure of meeting yet.
-I think since everyone of us knew who was performing, and how big the crowd was, we had no choice but to bring it!
+This was situational comedy at its best.
+I haven’t laughed that hard in a long time.
+My man Peach held it down with his piece “Stop and Frisk.”
+The Kriza (spelling?) as our amazing host Nathan P calls Eric Crow Draven, absolutely killed it on stage.
+Several other performers, including myself, graced the stage and we all brought our “A game”.
+Some I know, some I haven’t met yet.
+Since we all knew who was performing and how big the crowd was, there was no choice but to bring it!

 angel rodriguez nuyorican